Table of Contents

 Cooking Uses and Flavor Profile

 Ancho peppers have a unique flavor profile that sets them apart from other chilies.
-They are described as having a smoky, earthy, and slightly sweet taste, which complements many traditional Mexican dishes.
+They are described as having a smoky, earthy, and slightly sweet taste with notes of dried fruit, tobacco, and chocolate.
 Their texture is soft and chewy when dried, making them perfect for rehydration in recipes.

 Some of the most common uses for ancho peppers include: